dnsvee/Java/Forth/README.md

 Attempt to create a Forth interpreter in Java.
 Some things work.

 Forth is a programming language with very little syntax and simple semantics.
 Where other languages have functions or methods Forth has words.
-Words use arguments amd return values by reading and writing to a globally available stack.
-Words don't have argument lists and return statements like in other languages.
+Instead of function paramaters and return values Forth words reading from and write to globally available FIFO stack.
+Every word uses the same stack for interoperatibility.

 Running a Forth command looks like this:
 ```
 1 2 + puts
 ```

-This first puts the two numbers on the stack and then it runs the '+' command.
+The first two numbers are put on the stack and then it runs the '+' command.
 This command pops both numbers from the stack and adds them together; the sum is placed back on top of the stack.
 The 'puts' word outputs the value to standard output.

 To describe for each word what type of elements it consumes from the stack and what values it pushes back on the stack, and in what order, a visual representation called stack notation will be used.
 So for the word '+' which sums numbers the following stack notation is used: ( b a -- c ) where a, b are numbers and c is the result of adding a and b.
 The part before the dashes is the state of the stack before calling the word where 'a' is top of the stack and 'b' is below it.
-The part after the dashes is the description of top of the stack of the elements after the word has executed.
+The part after the dashes is the description of the top of the stack after the word has executed.

 This interpreter also has available a second stack for use.

 The available types in this language are double, string, boolean, list, map, set, null, pair.
+And are almost identical to their Java counterparts.

 ## Numbers